Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 Well, it could be the offensive line's fault.

-I mean, if you want to say breakdowns in in there Yeah, but I mean it's I just start complaining about roughness in the national football.
+Yeah, but I mean, it's, I just start complaining about roughness in the National Football League.

 You ought not to be in the league.

-Now, there are a lot of guys, a lot of players who think that the league targets others and ignores others.
+Now, there are a lot of guys, a lot of players, who think that the league targets others and ignores others.

 The Steelers.

-The Steelers to a man think that they're targeted.
+The Steelers, to a man, think that they're targeted.

-But I don't think the way to go about it is to whine about it at press conference, and that's how it came off to me.
+But I don't think the way to go about it is to whine about it at a press conference, and that's how it came off to me.

 Where are we going?

-Um This is Will.
+This is Will.

 Nope, James, Las Vegas.